 1a.
-Prior to start of classes 100%

-1b.
-Up to and including two class days 100%
+Prior to start of classes1b.
+Up to and including two class days100%

-1c.
-No adjustments after the 3 rd class day 0%

 Persons who are enrolled in courses that have been cancelled receive refunds of 100% of the tuition and fees paid.

 Members of the military who receive orders which transfer them out of the area for a prolonged period, when such transfer interferes with class attendance, may request a full refund at any time during the semester.